 BioCheck invested \$432,000, \$726,000 and \$839,000 in research and development in the nine months ended September 30, 2006, and the years 2005 and 2004, respectively.
 As of December 31, 2005, BioCheck employed seven employees in research and development.
 During 2005, BioCheck's research staff was primarily used to produce compounds for diagnostic use and optimize methods for binding these compounds to biological reagents such as antibodies.
 BioCheck employs a proprietary process for antibody conjugation resulting in highly stable products.
-BioCheck is also developing proprietary clinical diagnostics tests for launch in late 2006 or early 2007 that include promising new angiogenesis tumor markers and an aggressive breast cancer marker.
+BioCheck also developed proprietary clinical diagnostics tests that include promising new angiogenesis tumor markers and an aggressive breast cancer marker, which were launched in the fourth quarter of 2006.